EVENT ENDEDLast updated April 02, 2026, 8:23 AM EDT

 What to know

-• NATO TIES IN QUESTION: President Donald Trump says he is strongly considering pulling the United States out of NATO, the military alliance that has been a cornerstone of the international order since the end of World War II, after other members failed to join his war on Iran, according to Britain’s Telegraph newspaper.
-Trump will address the nation at 9 p.m.
-ET tonight to deliver an update on the war.
+• NATO TIES IN QUESTION: Earlier, Trump said he was strongly considering pulling the United States out of NATO, the military alliance that has been a cornerstone of the international order since the end of World War II, after other members failed to join his war on Iran.
+He made no mention of the idea in his speech tonight.

-• U.S. JOURNALIST ABDUCTED: An American journalist, identified as freelancer Shelly Kittleson, was kidnapped in Iraq by suspected Iranian-backed militants, according to the State Department and the country’s Interior Ministry.
+• U.S. JOURNALIST ABDUCTED: Suspected Iranian-backed militants kidnapped an American journalist, identified as freelancer Shelly Kittleson, in Iraq, according to the State Department and the country’s Interior Ministry.

 • DEATH TOLL: More than 3,000 people have been killed across the Middle East.
 In Iran, Israeli and American strikes have killed more than 1,900 people, according to the country’s deputy health minister.
 At least 1,200 people have been killed in Lebanon, and 19 have died in Israel.
 Thirteen U.S. service members have been killed, and two more died of noncombat causes.